codebyemma/alx-project-nexus/online-poll-system/README.md

 # Online Poll System

-A simple, full-stack web app for creating polls, voting, and viewing results.
+A simple, web app for creating polls, voting, and viewing results.
 Built with Next.js (Pages Router) and an in-memory data store for quick iteration.

 ## What This Builds